 Service for EU citizens

-EU citizens who have a work contract with a company that is an officially recognized sponsor by the IND can visit IN Amsterdam for their municipal registration.
+EU citizens who have a work contract with a company that is an officially recognised sponsor by the IND can visit IN Amsterdam for their municipal registration.

 Citizen Service Number

 As a result of the municipal registration, IN Amsterdam clients will receive their citizen service number (burgerservicenummer, BSN) during their appointment.
 Those registering with the municipalities of Almere and Haarlemmermeer will receive their BSN in two days by email.

 IN Amsterdam offers the possibility of an early approval for work.
 With this early approval, highly skilled migrants are able to start working within two weeks after the IND has received their application.
 Once the IND has made a decision on the application, an early residence stamp can be issued at the IN Amsterdam office (in the employee’s passport).
 This service requires that the employee visit IN Amsterdam twice, however, the second visit is simply for the issuance of the residence card.

 Residence permit extensions for highly skilled migrants and researchers

 Highly skilled migrants and scientific researchers that have applied for an extension of their residence permit can collect their extended residence permit at one of the Expatcenter branches, including IN Amsterdam.